Valetude/Nancy.Rollbar/README.md

 the `person` field will be filled out automatically using the `Context.CurrentUser.Username` as both `Id` and `Username`.

+The third thing to do is to implement the `IRollbarDataScrubber` interface.
+This allows you to exclude any sensitive information from the report data that will be sent along to Rollbar.

 The final thing to do is to wire in the error handler.
 This is done as any `OnError` hook is done.
 If you want to wire it in globally you can put the appropriate code into a bootstrapper in an override of `ApplicationStartup`.
 My preference is to create an implementation of `IApplicationStartup` and to let Nancy discover, instantiate, and initialize it:

-The following illustrates that, but `ScrubPayload` is left unimplemented.
-You are 100% responsible for removing passwords and other sensitive information from the payload that is sent to Rollbar.
-While they do have some scrubbing that they do, they cannot guess all the various ways you might name fields that you don't want people to see. `Nancy.Rollbar` does aboslutely no scrubbing for you.
+You are 100% responsible for removing passwords and other sensitive information from the payload that is sent to Rollbar via the `IRollbarDataScrubber` interface.
+While they do have some scrubbing that they do, they cannot guess all the various ways you might name fields that you don't want people to see. `Nancy.Rollbar` does not make any assumptions about the kinds of fields that you want to protect.

 ```csharp
 using Nancy.Bootstrapper;